 The care of babies and children, treatment through the stages of pregnancy, and the management of headaches are amongst his key interests.
 He has completed extensive post-graduate studies in cranial osteopathic care, paediatric care, care during pregnancy and research methodology.
 Joyaa brings a depth of knowledge and experience to every aspect of his clinical work.

-Joyaa has been a Government-appointed member of the Osteopaths Panel of Assessors since 2005.
+Joyaa was a Government-appointed member of the Osteopaths Panel of Assessors from 2005 to 2017.
 This Panel assists the Osteopathy Board of Australia and the Queensland Civil and Administrative Tribunal on regulatory matters.

 Since 2014 he has been a Clinical Supervisor to fourth and fifth year Osteopathic students at Southern Cross University.
 In 2017 he completed a Masters Degree with the University of Queensland (MSc Epidemiology), with a thesis on using conservative therapies for congenital muscular torticollis ("wry neck") in infants and children.
 He has also completed a post-graduate certificate in Neonatal and Infant Paediatric Manual Therapy, and is the lead author of a Cochrane systematic review currently investigating torticollis in babies and young children.